About the National Nostalgic Pro Stock Association

 17. Tires:

 Front tires must have a minimum tread width of 4.5 inches.
 Rear slicks are permitted and are limited to a maximum side wall designation of 14.5 inches of width by 33 inches of diameter.
+(Outlaw class not applicable.)
 Tire tread may not extend outside of fender.
 Maximum clearance between sidewall and body is 3 inches.

 19. Wheels: Minimum 3.5 inches width required on the front.
 Any rear width is allowed as long as it fits under the stock wheel well opening.
 Era-correct front wheels are required (Ansen, Motor Wheel, Super Trick, etc.).
 Any rear wheel may be used for safety.
-Bead locks permitted.
+Rear bead locks permitted.

 20. Race Procedure: Cars will race a full 1/4 mile.
 All races in 2010 will be a Pro Tree .400 second heads up start.
 Across the line burnout(s) are permitted and encouraged.
 “Dry Hops” are encouraged.
 The use of rosin or “gold dust” will not be permitted due to time constraints and its lack of relevance to later model vehicles.
 Time trial and race schedule will be announced at the start of the event.